JinhoLee93/User_Interface_Design/final_group_project/README.md

 The interface design contains two separate parts, one for the smartphone app and the web-based platform and the other for the physical check-in and out kiosk.
 We created prototypes of the interfaces for each part using [Figma](https://www.figma.com/) so that what we have in our mind can be visualized.

+**I encourage to see the files below as whole for the intended seamless experience**

 **[FIGMA (APP)](https://github.com/JinhoLee93/User_Interface_Design/blob/main/final_group_project/FIGMA%20(APP).pdf)**
 - Contains the intended visuals for the interface design of the app and the platform.